evervault/evervault-js/README.md

 # evervault-js
 Evervault JavaScript SDK.

+## Repositary structure

+This is a monorepo managed with [Turborepo](https://turbo.fyi/) and [pnpm workspaces](https://pnpm.io/workspaces).

+Top level folders are as such:

+- `packages` - Public packages.
+Detailed below.
+- `e2e-tests` - End to end tests for the packages.
+- `e2e-apps` - Skeleton apps using packages that are then targed by the e2e tests.
+- `ev-functions` - [Evervault Functions](https://docs.evervault.com/products/functions) that are used by the e2e tests.
+Mostly to test decryption.
+- `statics` - Contains a few static JSON files served from the browser endpoint that barely change.

+## Packages

+- `@evervault/browser` - [Evervault JavaScript SDK for the browser.](https://docs.evervault.com/sdks/javascript) Lives under `packages/browser`.
+- `@evervault/inputs` - [Our simple and secure way to collect cardholder data.](https://docs.evervault.com/products/inputs) This packages included the HTML and JS that Evervault hosts that is embedded in an iframe by clients.
+Lives under`packages/inputs`

 ## Setup

 First get a node version manager to install node.
 Any version manager that supports `.nvmrc` will work.